ANNUAL REPORTING 2024 SCHOOL YEAR

 Parent Satisfaction

-Level of parent satisfaction at Orana Catholic Primary School is high based on the following:-
+Level of parent satisfaction at Orana Catholic Primary School is highly based on the following:

 - Strong support for school and P & F functions